 Yes, provided all flights are made on the same booking, you can claim flight compensation if you arrive at your final destination over three hours late.

 Let’s say for example you are due to fly from London to Amsterdam to Hong Kong and your flight from London to Amsterdam is delayed by 30 minutes.
 As a result you miss your connecting flight and have to wait in Amsterdam for the next plane, meaning you end up arriving in Hong Kong four hours late.
 In this case, even though the original delay was only 30 minutes, you would be able to claim flight compensation because you arrived at your final destination more than three hours late.

 Please be aware however that some airlines argue that a passenger is not entitled to compensation where they miss a connecting flight which is outside of Europe.

 If all your flights were made on one booking then you can claim one lot of flight compensation if you arrived at your final destination three hours or more after your scheduled arrival time.
 If you booked each leg of your journey on individual tickets, each flight would be considered separately.
-However, it is important to remember that only flights departing EU member states or landing in an EU state on-board an EU airline are eligible for compensation.
+However, it is important to remember that only flights departing the UK or EU member states or landing in an EU state on-board an EU airline are eligible for compensation.

 Example: You have a single booking to fly from Manchester to Brazil via New York.
 A delay in New York means you arrive over three hours late in Brazil.
 You can claim for this.
 If however you made the same journey on separate tickets, you would not be covered under EU261 if your flight from New York to Brazil was delayed.